Stairs and Stringer Calculator

 Measure finished floor to finished floor – not subfloor to subfloor.
 Flooring thickness changes the rise, and stairs are where small “close enough” mistakes become big trip hazards.

-Tip: If you’re renovating, verify both floors are truly “finished height” before you lock anything in.
+Tip: if you’re renovating, verify both floors are truly “finished height” before you lock anything in.

 What this calculator assumes